A Hot-Set Tomato Hybrid for Hot Climates

 Starting from Seeds

 Pay close attention when ordering your ‘Phoenix’ tomato seeds.
-Various seed retailers give you the option to purchase 15-25 seeds to bulk packages of seeds.
+Various seed retailers give you the option to purchase 15-25 seeds in bulk packages of seeds.

 Before ordering, plan on how many tomato plants you want and then order your seeds.